ex-jedi/beginner-javascript-tutorials/README.md

   slugify('I am a meat popsicle', 1); // Returns 'i-am-a-meat-popsicle'
 ```

-- Simple if statement can be one liners
+- Simple if statement can be one liners.

   ```javascript
   function doSomething() {